danaikorre/dsmanufacturing.github.io/faqs.md

 ### Are there any specific eligibility requirements for taking part in the course?

-1. The key requirement for eligibility is __interest in data visualisation__.
+1. The key requirement for eligibility is __interest in applications of data science in manufacturing__.
 1. Note you do not need to have a technical or computer-related background or experience.
 1. You must have work experience beyond school; this may be in any sector.
 1. You do not need to currently be in employment.